Christopher W. Swanston

 Research Ecologist

-Dr. Swanston also works with researchers and land managers to begin understanding the potential effects of climate change on forested ecosystems.
-Given the inherent uncertainties of the changing climate and forest responses, he is also interested in helping design approaches to adapting our forests to altered climate regimes.
+Dr. Swanston has worked with researchers and land managers to begin understanding the potential effects of climate change on forested ecosystems.
+Given the inherent uncertainties of the changing climate and forest responses, he has had continued interest in helping design approaches to adapting our forests to altered climate regimes.

 Areas of Expertise